By Phil Ryan and Ben Keough

 Post Focus leverages the 4K Photo technique to capture a one-second burst of 30 shots at different focus points, after which you can tap the screen to choose what to focus on.
 Obviously, this function really works only with static subjects, but it’s a nifty trick nonetheless.

 It’s dust- and splash-resistant.
-That means you can use this camera in the forests of the Olympic Peninsula or the desert of Death Valley without too much concern over water or dust getting into the sensor and other sensitive components.
+That means you can use this camera in the forests of the Olympic Peninsula or the desert of Death Valley without too much concern about water or dust getting into the sensor and other sensitive components.
 (It would still be smart to stay out of heavy downpours.)

 This camera looks like a classic soap-bar-style point-and-shoot but packs a big APS-C sensor and a seriously sharp lens.
 But it shoots only wide-angle photos, and it lacks a viewfinder.